AppImage/AppImageSpec/draft.md

  * [`bintray-zsync`](#bintray-zsync)
  * [`gh-releases-zsync`](#github-releases)

+*Several tools such as `appimagetool` can create the `.zsync` file automatically when building the AppImage.
+Please refer to the [guide](https://docs.appimage.org/packaging-guide/optional/updates.html#using-appimagetool) for further information.*

 ##### zsync

 The __[zsync]__ transport requires a HTTP server that can handle HTTP range requests.
 Its [update information] is in the form